Care Level: Advanced

 General Description: The Dussumieri Tang, also referred to as the Eyestripe or White-spined Tang, has a wide distribution across the Indo-Pacific, Africa, and Australia.
-Despite this large distribution, the Dussumieri tang is seldom seen available within the aquarium-trade because it is a deeper water species, making this fish a true standout in the hobby when it is offered.
+Despite this large distribution, the Dussumieri tang is seldomly seen available within the aquarium-trade because it is a deeper water species, making this fish a true standout in the hobby when it is offered.
 With this elite status comes responsibility however, as the Dussumieri tang is one of the largest growing Acanthurus at approximately 20″ (please refer to “Care Requirements” below).
 An adult Dussumieri tang is unmistakable for its olive-yellow colored body, yellow stripe across each eye, blue crescent-shaped tail, and a maze of blue lines in its face.
 Juvenile or younger Dussumieri tangs are just as stunning, but these markings and colors are more subdued until it matures.

 Diet Requirements: In the wild tangs are primarily herbivorous.
 A diet largely consisting of algae-based foods is absolutely necessary to maintain optimal health, coloration, immune function, and reduce aggression.
 If not, tangs often develop head and lateral line erosion from such deficiencies.
 Vegetable based flake foods or frozen foods, that may also include spirulina algae, are excellent options.
 We also recommend offering dried seaweed on a rock or clip three times a week minimum.
 Dussumieri tangs will consume various other protein-based frozen foods.